Chapter 14 Excel Formulas, Functions, and Tables

 Sorting Data

-• Sort A to Z: Organizes the data from lowest to highest.
+- Sort A to Z: Organizes the data from lowest to highest.

-• Sort Z to A: Organizes the data from highest to lowest.
+- Sort Z to A: Organizes the data from highest to lowest.

-• Sort: Selecting the Sort command will open the Sort dialog box (Figure 10B).
+- Sort: Selecting the Sort command will open the Sort dialog box (Figure 10B).
 The Sort dialog box allows the user to sort the data using one or more levels of sorts.
 The dropdown arrows open the menu with additional options for the sort.

 When a worksheet sort is done, information in one column is organized.
 The information in each row remains together when the sort is done.
-For instance, if a list of addresses is sorted by the cities, each person’s information remains together, though the row may move higher or lower on the worksheet.
+For instance, if a list of addresses were sorted by the cities, each person’s information remains together, though the row may move higher or lower on the worksheet.

 If a sort range is done, the data in the range of cells are impacted by the sort.
 Content in other cells in the worksheet are not impacted.

 To sort a worksheet: Select a cell in the column to be sorted.
 Using the Data tab, select the desired command in the Sort & Filter group.
 The data will then be sorted based on the desired option.
 For instance, Figure 10C shows a list of providers and glove sizes.
-To alphabetize the providers, a cell is selected in column A. The Sort A to Z command is selected in the Sort & Filter group on the Data tab.
+To alphabetize the providers, a cell is selected in Column A. The Sort A to Z command is selected in the Sort & Filter group on the Data tab.
 Figure 10D shows the completed sort.
 The information in each row remains together, but the location of the row may have moved higher or lower on the worksheet based on the sort.

 Filtering Data